Extension Library (DLL) Versus Code in a Customization Project

 While you are developing source code for a customization task, you can either keep the code in the customization project as DAC and Code items or move the code to an extension library and include the library in the project as a File item.

 DAC and Code items are saved in the database, and, if the customization project is published, in the files located in the App_RuntimeCode folder of the website.
-MYOB Advanced Customization Platform compiles all the code located in this folder at run time.
+MYOB Acumatica Customization Platform compiles all the code located in this folder at run time.

 We recommend that you keep the source code in the customization project only if the customization is elementary, such as if the code contains an event handler for a control on a form.
 When you work with a code item, it is easy to view the code of the applied customization directly in the Code Editor without Microsoft Visual Studio.
 However, if you are solving a complex customization task, it is generally better to develop the solution code in an extension library by using Visual Studio.